zk-bankai/soulforge/applications/zkUNO.md

 -  **Future Plans:**

-Explain how you intend to extends, enhances the projects after the initial development phase.
-Include any plans for collaboration or integration with other projects in the ecosystem, If relevant.

 We could enjoy the first mover advantage with zkUNO and our social media presence is promising too [ X (Twitter)](https://x.com/zk_UNO).
 To super charge distribution we also have a telegram bot built [Telegram](https://t.me/zkcard_bot).
-Therefore, our goal os to take this app to the next level and be the pioneers of decentralised card gaming.
+Therefore, our goal is to take this app to the next level and be the pioneers of decentralised card gaming.
 Post the MVP we'd have to spend considerable time
 * testing and fixing bugs
 * run benchmarks to ascertain performance (**Plonky3** should give us better results)
 * a better user experience